 The provisions detailed below serve as Supporting Heroes’ guidelines for classifying a death as ‘line-of-duty’ for purposes of our benefits and services.
 However, they do not constitute an exclusive set of qualifying circumstances nor are they incumbent on any other entity.
 Supporting Heroes will consider the particulars of every death on a case-by-case basis.
 When in doubt, we strongly encourage concerned parties to contact us directly to discuss specific circumstances.

-Note: The criteria set forth herein are separate and distinct from the line-of-duty death criteria used by other entities or programs – including the Public Safety Officers’ Benefits Program (PSOB) of the U.S. Department of Justice, state and local governments, state and local memorials, and those of any public safety agency.
-Supporting Heroes will determine at its sole discretion as to whether a death qualifies as line-of-duty according to its criteria.
+Note: Although the criteria set forth herein are foundationally based on those of the federal government, they stand on their own and are separate and distinct from the line-of-duty death criteria used by other entities or programs – including the Public Safety Officers’ Benefits Program (PSOB) of the U.S. Department of Justice, state and local governments, state and local memorials, and those of any public safety agency.
+Supporting Heroes will determine at its sole discretion as to whether a death qualifies pursuant to this criteria.

 Supporting Heroes defines line-of-duty death (LODD) as when “an individual’s life is cut short as a direct result of his/her service.”
 Synonymous with ‘ultimate’ or ‘supreme sacrifice,’ it is something more than dying on-duty or in uniform from a cause unrelated to duty.
 More specifically, in order for a death to be considered ‘line-of-duty’ by Supporting Heroes, a cause and effect relationship must be determined to exist between an individual’s public safety service and the injury or illness that led to his/her death.

 Based on risks inherent in duties and status, Supporting Heroes provides support to public safety workers who serve in the following categories: sworn law enforcement (including those serving federal agencies when injuries occur within our service area); fire/rescue service (individuals who engage in fire suppression, rescue and/or hazardous materials response – public and private); EMS providers and deliverers (public and private); sworn corrections (public and private); officially-recognized public safety chaplains when engaged in a response to a public safety emergency; and service-delivery members (not logistical or administrative support) of specialized task forces such as FEMA coordinated Urban Search and Rescue Teams (US&R) and Disaster Medical Assistance Teams (DMAT).
+Individuals attending a formal government-based law enforcement or fire service training academy are also covered if attending as a member of and on behalf of a public safety agency.
 Individuals who work in public safety in non-sworn clerical, administrative or support roles are not covered except potentially in very rare circumstances pursuant to STATUS provisions.

 For a death to qualify as ‘line-of-duty’ for Supporting Heroes’ purposes, it must be a direct and proximate result of an injury (including illness, heart attack, stroke, etc.) sustained in the line-of-duty.
 For an injury to be sustained in the line-of-duty, it must be sustained in the course of: